gautamrege/dark-ruby/README.md

 Please send me all the quirkiness or wierdness or stunts that you have tried via pull requests.

+* If you don't know how or why something happened, file an issue, I shall try to figure it out.
-* Create a file in markdown format with with prefix B or E and the name of hte file.
+* Create a file in markdown format with with prefix B or E and the name of the file.
 * Preferrably put the code sample and some explanation below it.
 If you're not sure what or why it's happening, I will investigate.
 * Preferrably update this Readme Index